-Learning in general is based on psychological and scientific principles, and while you don’t have to be a doctor to develop solid training, it is a good idea to have some generalized sense of the guiding principles behind adult learning theory.
-But what happens if those who should be learning are less than enthusiastic about it?
-How then do you train people who don’t want to be trained?
+Learning, in general, is based on psychological and scientific principles.
+While you don’t have to be a doctor to develop solid training, it is good to have a generalized sense of the guiding principles behind adult learning theory.
+But what happens if those who should be learning are less enthusiastic about it?
+How, then, do you train people who don’t want to be trained?

 The Four Basic Elements of Adult Learning

-In simplest terms, there are four essential aspects you must include in your training and development if you want the best results.
+In simplest terms, you must include four essential aspects in your training and development if you want the best results.

 The tenants of adult learning theory include:

-We’ll now look at each of these guiding concepts and lay out ways to integrate them into your eLearning content.
+We’ll now look at these guiding concepts and develop ways to integrate them into your eLearning content.

-There are a number of different ways you can go about evoking a sense of motivation.
+There are several ways you can evoke a sense of motivation.

-- Clearly defining how the eLearning content will impact the learner’s job in a way that’s tangible and immediate.
+- Clearly define how the eLearning content will impact the learner’s job in a tangible and immediate way.
 When developing learning content, don’t leave it up to the learner to guess why the information’s being presented – tell them upfront why they’re expected to learn the material.

-- Create learning opportunities that will pave the way for the learner’s personal advancement.
-For example, learners in a corporate environment tend to be more engaged in the process when they feel like it’s going to help them earn a promotion or advance in their career in some way.
+- Create learning opportunities to pave the way for the learner’s personal advancement.
+For example, learners in a corporate environment tend to be more engaged in the process when they feel it will help them earn a promotion or advance in their career in some way.

-- Learners may be motivated by some type of extrinsic competition, which is why eLearning that includes components of gamification and social features is gaining so much popularity right now.
+- Learners may be motivated by some extrinsic competition, which is why eLearning, which includes components of gamification and social features, is gaining so much popularity now.

-Basically what it boils down to is a very basic principle – adults will want to learn when they feel it will bring some type of benefit or value to their lives.
+It boils down to a fundamental principle – adults will want to learn when they feel it will bring some benefit or value to their lives.
 That drives motivation.

 Reinforcement can be approached in two ways – positive or negative.